s3yonsei/blocked_samples/README.md

 ## About Repository
-This repository consists of three subdirectories: bcoz (source code of BCOZ), blocked\_samples (source code of Linux kernel with bperf), benchmarks (profiling examples), and osdi24\_ae (OSDI'24 artifacts evaluation).
+This repository consists of three subdirectories: bcoz (source code of BCOZ), blocked\_samples (source code of Linux kernel with bperf), and osdi24\_ae (OSDI'24 artifacts evaluation).

 Descriptions of each subdirectories are as follows.